wu87988622/ohara/docs/user_guide.md

 ### Store of Ohara Configurator

 All settings you request to Ohara Configurator are saved in Store, such as connector settings, cluster information and pipeline description.
-The default implementation of Store is in-memory store which is implemented by java concurrent hash map.
-The index of data is id stored by hash code so most GET requests to Ohara Configurator is cheap and fast.
-A todo task, unfortunately, is that the in-memory store is not permanent so your Ohara Configurator instance will lose all data after restarting, and this issue is traced by [here](https://github.com/oharastream/ohara/issues/185).
+The default implementation of Store is [RocksDB](https://rocksdb.org/) which offers fast in-memory access and persists all data on disk.
+Please read this [section](#keep-the-data-of-configurator) about mounting host's folder on docker container.

 ----------